JesNetWD/CSS-Projects/README.md

 - **Loading Animation 2** - A colorful spinning using CSS animation.
 - **Archery Target** - A colorful target board created using CSS flexbox.
 - **Word Carousel** - A looping text carousel that cycles through words with clean transitions.
+- **Flag of France** - A simple recreation of the French flag using only HTML and CSS layout.

 ### ✅ Completed